CMClearMathAcademy

 A free Pre-Algebra lesson from the “Cumulative Review and Test Prep” unit, with a worked example and practice problems including step-by-step solutions.

 Word problems become easier when you identify the unknown, choose a variable, and translate each phrase into math.
 After solving, check the answer in the story, not just in the equation.
+In Cumulative Review and Test Prep, the goal is not just to get an answer but to recognize the structure of the problem, choose a reliable strategy, and explain why the result is reasonable.
+The practice set now includes targeted skill work, transfer questions, and mixed review so students build fluency and retention.

 What you'll learn